 We have various reinsurance and service agreements with Maiden Holdings, Ltd. ("Maiden").
-Maiden is a publicly-held Bermuda insurance holding company (Nasdaq: MHLD) formed by Michael Karfunkel, George Karfunkel and Barry Zyskind, the principal shareholders, and, respectively, the chairman of the board of directors, a director, and the chief executive officer and director of the Company.
-As of December 31, 2012, our principal shareholders, Michael Karfunkel, Leah Karfunkel, George Karfunkel and Barry Zyskind, severally, own or control approximately 5.4%, 7.6%, 9.4% and 5.1%, respectively, of the issued and outstanding capital stock of Maiden.
+Maiden is a publicly-held Bermuda insurance holding company (Nasdaq: MHLD) formed by Michael Karfunkel, George Karfunkel and Barry Zyskind, the principal shareholders, and, respectively, our chairman of the board of directors, a director, and our chief executive officer and director.
+As of December 31, 2013, our principal shareholders, Michael Karfunkel, Leah Karfunkel (wife of Michael Karfunkel and sole trustee of the Michael Karfunkel 2005 Grantor Retained Annuity Trust), George Karfunkel and Barry Zyskind, own or control approximately 6.2%, 7.6%, 9.4% and 5.1%, respectively, of the issued and outstanding capital stock of Maiden.
 Mr. Zyskind serves as the non-executive chairman of the board of Maiden's board of directors.
 Maiden Insurance Company, Ltd ("Maiden Insurance"), a wholly-owned subsidiary of Maiden, is a Bermuda reinsurer.
+The following section describes our agreements in place with Maiden and its subsidiaries.